nodejs/mentorship/README.md

 # Node.js Mentorship Program

-An initiative to kick off the Node.js mentorship program.
+Welcome to the Node.js mentorship program.

+- Do you want to enroll as a mentor?
+Click here to [Apply as a mentor][].
+- Do you want to enroll as a mentee?
+Click here to [Apply as a mentee][].

 **This project is bound by a [Code of Conduct][].**